Patient synthesis map about breast cancer screening

 It shows Emily’s pathway to a normal screening result, and Val’s pathway from an abnormal screening result through to a cancer diagnosis.

-In Canada, most provinces and territories, except Nunavut, offer organized breast cancer screening programs.
+In Canada, all provinces and territories, except Nunavut, offer organized breast cancer screening programs.
 Breast cancer screening is available for women who are at average risk for breast cancer and show no signs of it being present.
 Where screening programs aren’t available, a doctor or patient may ask for screening services.

 Deaths from breast cancer are reduced by mammography for women at average risk, who are 50 to 74 years in age compared with similar women aged 40 to 49 years.
 Over-diagnosis and unnecessary biopsies and their resulting harms may be greater for younger rather than for older women.